Essex09/Bug-Hunter-Infrastructure-Deployment/README.md

 ## Lightsail

 1) Create an API key with AWS.
 Run `aws configure` to set the API keys.
-2) Create SSH keys with AWS
+2) Create SSH keys with AWS.
+Be sure to change the key pair name in bughunter.tf.

         chmod 400 /path/to/keypair.pem